ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 Connectors and processors will access the schemas through a gRPC service exposed by Conduit.
 When Conduit starts a connector, it publishes the port through an environment variable.
-A connector creates and fetches schemas through the service.
+A connector registers and fetches schemas through the service.

 Conduit's gRPC service is an abstraction/indirection for an external schema